werf/werf/docs/_includes/reference/cli/werf_kube_run.md

       --repo-quay-token=''
             quay.io token (default $WERF_REPO_QUAY_TOKEN)
       --rm=true
-            Remove pod after command completion (default $WERF_RM or true if not specified) --rm-with-namespace=false
+            Remove pod and other created resources after command completion (default $WERF_RM or
+            true if not specified)
+      --rm-with-namespace=false
             Remove also a namespace after command completion (default $WERF_RM_WITH_NAMESPACE or
             false if not specified)